Lance Macklin: Role in the 1955 Le Mans disaster

-In the 1955 24 Hours of Le Mans he was involved in the most catastrophic accident in racing history, which killed Pierre Levegh and 83 spectators.
+In the 1955 24 Hours of Le Mans he was involved in the most catastrophic accident in racing history, which killed Pierre Levegh and 83 spectators and became known as the "1955 Le Mans disaster".
 Macklin swerved to avoid hitting the Jaguar of Mike Hawthorn, who was braking hard in a late attempt to pit, and moved into the path of Levegh's car causing it to clip his.
 Although Macklin's car crashed, he was uninjured.
 Macklin was deeply affected by the incident.
 He felt that Hawthorn had tried to alleviate himself of responsibility, and that the racing community was turning the blame to him as a result.

 He continued to race, but another tragic experience followed in the Tourist Trophy at Dundrod.
 Macklin crashed his Austin-Healey 100S avoiding an accident in which Jim Mayers and William T. Smith were killed.
 Soon after, Macklin retired from motor sport at the urging of his then-girlfriend.